Australia 17 min

 • Notify the government of any business changes within 28 days

-The dangers of contractor misclassification in Australia
+How to avoid contractor misclassification in Australia

-As a result, it’s important to ensure that you’re classified correctly.
+Because of these differences, it’s important to make sure that you’re classified correctly.
 Sometimes, companies try to circumvent their legal obligations by deliberately misclassifying contractors as employees, meaning their workers don’t receive the benefits they’re entitled to.
-This is called sham contracting and, in Australia, it’s illegal.
-Sometimes, misclassification can happen accidentally too, but whether it’s intentional or unintentional, misclassifying employees as contractors can result in penalties and fines for both you and your client.
+This is called sham contracting, and in Australia, it’s illegal.

-If you still think you’re being misclassified, or you’re unwillingly part of a sham contracting arrangement, you can contact the Fair Work Ombudsman for guidance.
+If you still think you’re being misclassified or you’re unwillingly part of a sham contracting arrangement, you can contact the Fair Work Ombudsman for guidance.

 For further information, Remote has developed a comprehensive guide to employee and independent contractor classification.